Enerzed/pg_ac/README.md

     SELECT ac_destroy(1);

-If you want to delete all the automatons you can use ac_fini() function
+If you want to delete all your automatons you can use ac_fini() function

     SELECT ac_fini();